What Is A Fifth Wheeler?

 The Fifth Wheeler is a relatively new invention - beginning in America in the 1960's and coming across to Australia in the 2000's.
 The Fifth Wheeler hitch is closely related to that of a Semi-Trailer hitch with its design.

-TravelHome Fifth Wheelers are growing Australia wide due to their modern and stylish look, increased safety when compared to a caravan, a leading team of specialists and finally, a product fully manufactured in Australia.
+Travelhome Fifth Wheelers are growing fast in Australia due to their modern and stylish look, increased safety, a leading team of specialists and finally, a product fully owned, operated & manufactured in Australia.

 Benefits Of A Fifth Wheeler